AMGarkin/CompanionCustomPortrait/README.md

 1. Open the Unity Mod Manager interface (Default is `CTRL+F10`)
 2. Open mod option
 3. Press `Open Portraits Directory` button and put your portrait files (`Small.png`, `Medium.png`, `Fulllength.png`) into folder you want.
 4. Press `Reload Portraits` button to apply changes.
+After reload, it takes effect after you enter any location or load a game.